Skip to main content

 This is the critical difference between an AI presentation generator for consultants that actually works and one that just creates more editing overhead.
 Generic AI slide tools have a well-documented problem: the output looks polished but reads empty.
 As one industry reviewer put it, the "suspiciously perfect color palettes that match no brand guidelines" and "bullet points that sound like they were written by someone who learned business English from a textbook" are dead giveaways.

 Audity's integration solves that.
 The input is the consultant's actual audit data: maturity scores, stakeholder verbatims, prioritized opportunities, ROI calculations.
+That data is only as clean as the engagement that produced it, which is why the deck quality starts upstream at how a firm automates client intake so the diagnostic runs on structured input from day one.
 The output is specific to that client's situation because the source material is specific.
 Gamma handles the visual construction.
 The content layer comes from the diagnosis.

 The workflow from audit completion to client-ready deck